-How to set up and use the Synopsis Black Duck connector in RiskSense.
+How to set up and use the Synopsis Black Duck connector in Ivanti Neurons.

 Synopsis Black Duck Connector Overview

-The RiskSense platform provides a API-based connector that integrates with Synopsis Black Duck, which enables customers to bring in their open-source (OSS) findings into RiskSense to gain visibility of their overall risk due to vulnerabilities in their open-source libraries to enable a simplified and efficient way to manage those vulnerabilities.
-RiskSense users can configure the connector to pull scan data from Black Duck on a periodic basis, as well.
+The Ivanti Neurons platform provides an API-based connector that integrates with Synopsis Black Duck, which enables customers to bring in their open-source (OSS) findings into Ivanti Neurons to gain visibility of their overall risk due to vulnerabilities in their open-source libraries to enable a simplified and efficient way to manage those vulnerabilities.
+Ivanti Neurons users can configure the connector to pull scan data from Black Duck on a periodic basis, as well.

-Data from Black Duck is ingested as Applications and Application Findings in RiskSense.
+Data from Black Duck is ingested as Applications and Application Findings in Ivanti Neurons.
 Refer to the data mapping section below for details.

 Black Duck Overview